magomimmo/modern-cljs/doc/second-edition/tutorial-09.md

 Now visit the `http://localhost:3000/index.html` and the `http://localhost:3000/shopping.html` URLs.
 Everything should still work as expected.
 Then visit the `http://localhost:3000` URL.
-You should receive the `Hello from Compojure!` message in the browser.
+You should see the message `Hello from Compojure!` in the browser.
 Finally, if you visit any other URL
 (e.g. `http://localhost:3000/foo`) you should receive the `Page Not Found` message.

-If you're complaining about the amount of work you have to do just for reaching a behavior similar to the one obtainable for free by using the default `serve` task configuration, I'm with you too.
+If you're ready to complain about the amount of work you have to do just to get behavior similar to that obtainable by using the default `serve` task configuration, I'm with you.

-That said, all that work has been done to be prepared for implementing the server side ajax endpoint we started from as the goal of this tutorial.
+That being said, the work we have done is in preparation for implementing the server side ajax endpoint which is our goal for this section of the tutorial.

-To proceed with the next paragraph, stop the `boot` process.
+Before proceeding, please stop the `boot` process.

 ## Back to shoreleave